 A composable business can be imagined as Lego blocks that can be arranged, rearranged, and discarded as necessary.
 In comparison, consider an inflexible, monolithic organization that is slow to evolve and difficult to change (like cinderblock).
 Composable businesses can respond quickly to market shifts by assembling and disassembling various components.

 Another popular one from the list of low code no code terms, Democratization of technology is the process and the innovation through which advanced technology is being made available to larger numbers of people.
-Today with increased accessibility to resources, it has become significantly easier to reach technology to people.
+Today with increased accessibility to resources, it has become significantly easier to reach technology people.
 The average person today no longer has any barrier holding them back from learning to use or experience new technology in some form or the other.
-In terms of no-code and low-code platforms, this democratization is highly apparent as now everyone has the power to create applications.
+This democratization is highly apparent in terms of no-code and low-code platforms, as now everyone has the power to create applications.

 Digital Assets are uniquely recognized and recorded that have or can be realized as a value proposition.
 Examples of digital assets are photos, videos, audio, documents, etc.

-An agile and flexible team can make all the difference when implementing a digital transformation and this is where digital dexterity comes in.
+An agile and flexible team can make all the difference when implementing a digital transformation; this is where digital dexterity comes in.

-Digital Disruption is the evolution that affects the expectations and behaviours in a culture, market, processes, and industries that come after the introduction of new technology and business models.
+Digital Disruption is the evolution that affects the expectations and behaviors in a culture, market, processes, and industries that come after the introduction of new technology and business models.

-Digital innovation on the other hand is the creation and/or development of new technology that will help a business or a group of people.
-Digital Innovation looks at taking existing technological tools and making the most from them, almost as a precursor to digital transformation.
+Digital innovation, on the other hand, is the creation and/or development of new technology that will help a business or a group of people.
+Digital Innovation looks at taking and making the most of existing technological tools, almost as a precursor to digital transformation.
 Accelerating digital innovation means setting the foundation to accelerate digital transformation.

 Digital modernization, in simple language, is the process of upgrading existing processes and adopting new technology systems to meet the needs of the industry.
-This is often under the CIO’s purview and is mainly undertaken to better the operations and infrastructure in the business.
-This modernization can help a business with increasing efficiency, improving existing processes, and reducing costs.
+This is often under the CIO’s purview and is mainly undertaken to better the operations and infrastructure of the business.
+This modernization can help a business by increasing efficiency, improving existing processes, and reducing costs.

 Digital Process Automation is the process of automating business processes for the better.
-When we say better, we mean efficiency-wise and in terms of overall effectiveness.
+When we say better, we mean efficiency and overall effectiveness.
 In other words, it helps you optimize processes through digitization.
 Digital workflow is created, which improves the focus of all team members.